Local device export

 This feature makes it possible to hear sound from applications that runs on the ThinLinc server.
 Sound will be sent from the ThinLinc server to your local client through a secure connection.
 A small local sound daemon will be automatically started by the ThinLinc client.
 A secure tunnel for sound will be established during the ThinLinc session setup.

 All programs that support PulseAudio should automatically be aware of this tunnel and send their sound to the client.
-See also Using Sound Device Redirection for information about supporting other applications.
+See also Using sound device redirection for information about supporting other applications.

 The sound data that is sent from the server session to the local client is uncompressed audio data.
 This means that it can be relatively large and may use relatively much network bandwidth.
 This feature should not be used if you plan to use ThinLinc over low bandwidth connections such as modems or ISDN connections.